• Skip to primary navigation

 Any kind can work, but I recommend a creamy, processed peanut butter (like JIF or Skippy).
 Natural peanut butter works too, just make sure it's mixed well so a ton of oil doesn't get mixed in.

-Why are my cookies dry, crumbly, or falling apart?
+Why are my cookies dry and crumbly?

 More Cookie Recipes to Try

-• Danish butter cookies on a plate.
+• Lemon rosemary shortbread cookies on a white plate.

 Subscribe to Dollop of Dough's newsletter to get recipes like this in your inbox!